Minnesota Short Sale Overview

 What is Home Affordable Foreclosure Alternatives (HAFA) Short Sale Program?

 HAFA short sale is under Home Affordable Foreclosure Alternatives (HAFA) Program.
-Qualified Minnesota homeowners can receive up to $3,000 for moving, rental, and other relocation expenses upon successful closing of the short sale.
+Qualified Minnesota homeowners can receive assistance for moving, rental, and other relocation expenses upon successful closing of the short sale.
 HAFA short sale also provides some funds to pay off junior loans.
 Homeowners will not owe any more for the property after leaving- will be free from the threat of foreclosure in Minnesota.

 According to www.makinghomeaffordable.gov, in order to qualify for the HAFA short sale program, homeowners may have to meet all the following: